 Reason 3: You Want a Payment Plan You Can Afford

 But what if you’re like most people and don’t have cash lying around to pay off tax debt?

 Well, there is a simple solution.
 Just ask the IRS to let you set up a monthly payment plan.
 It’s called an Installment Agreement, and you’ll use IRS Form 9465 to get started.
 The good news is that the IRS can give you up to 72 months to pay back tax debt.
 At this rate, your balance due of $16,000 would only require a payment of about $225.

 Quick tip: Once you start an installment plan, you will have a harder time qualifying for a debt reduction request later.
 We recommend you speak to an expert to see if you qualify for tax relief first.

 But there is one problem.
 Payment plans can be very different.
-And your actual payment might be higher because of application fees and other costs assessed by the IRS.
+Your actual payment might be higher because of application fees and other costs assessed by the IRS.

-To make sure you get a payment plan you can afford, talk with an experienced tax debt relief company.
+An experienced tax debt relief company can help you get a payment plan you can afford.
 Make sure they take the time to explain your options so you understand your options.

 Reason 4: You Have a Tax Lien Notice

 You probably heard about tax liens or tax levies at some point, but you might not know what that means.

 Let me walk you through the basics: